 1. Business Structure

-Platform is one of the largest housing associations in the Midlands, with around 1,200 employees, over 120,000 customers and 45,000 homes from Herefordshire in the West to the Lincolnshire coast in the East, and from the Derbyshire Dales in the North to the Cotswolds in the South.
-Platform brings together two high performing organisations that have a shared commitment to make a real and positive difference to the lives of local customers and the communities they live in.
+Platform is one of the largest housing associations in the Midlands, with over 1,300 colleagues and over 46,000 homes from Herefordshire in the West to the Lincolnshire coast in the East, and from the Derbyshire Dales in the North to the Cotswolds in the South.
+Platform is committed to making a real and positive difference to the lives of local customers and the communities they live in.

 At the core of Platform lies our mission to build a better future by investing in affordable homes, services and communities.
 We recognise the importance of access to a safe, secure and affordable home in a community in which our customers feel most comfortable in, and we invest our surpluses into developing more affordable homes to enable communities we work with to thrive.

 As an organisation, we put the wellbeing of our customers and colleagues at centre of what we do.
 Therefore, we have put the following measures in place to ensure we respond effectively to modern slavery risk that may arise.

 Platform has conducted a thorough risk assessment and we have identified areas within the business where the highest risk of modern slavery exists, including procurement, HR, and customer facing roles, such as our Property Care team.

 Sectors within our supply chains that face the highest risk are the electronics, cleaning and construction industries.
 Furthermore, some of the most vulnerable groups in the UK include migrant workers, asylum seekers and persons with learning disabilities.
 Awareness of these vulnerable groups and sectors will allow us to employ modern slavery due diligence throughout our business practice.